QuocHuyy/Rotate4D/README.md

-# Knowledge Graph Embedding with the Special Orthogonal Group in Quaternion Space for Link Prediction
+# Rotate4D: KG Embedding with the Special Orthogonal Group in Quaternion Space for Link Prediction

 This repository contains the source code for **Rotate4D**, a knowledge graph embedding model that represents relations as rotations in four-dimensional space.
 The model was introduced in our recent publication.